Types of money

 The word "Fiat" originates in Latin, meaning decree, mandate, order.

-Fiat money (e.g. $ or €), also called Political Money or State Money, is any currency exclusively issued and priviliged by the state, which establishes decrees like:
+Fiat money (e.g. $ or €), also called Political Money or State Money, is any currency exclusively issued and priviliged by the state, which establishes decrees that involve costs in the use of another currency, like for example:

 -Anti-counterfeit decree, which grant the Central Bank the monopoly of printing money.

 -Legal tender decree, which recognizes a currency to be valid for extinguishing any debt when offered ("tendered"), even if it is against the will of the receiver.
 Its acceptance is imposed.

 -Anti-money laundering decree, which establish restrictions to the acceptance of money that is not controlled by an exclusive group of commercial banks that keep personal information about the money owners and its source.

 -Mandatory exchange decree, which forces the exchange of the main form of money to the fiat currency, like for example gold for $ in 1933.
 It harms the distribution of the competitor money while benefiting that of the imposed one.